 You can never have enough power, right?
 Well, as much fun as having mega horsepower can be, whether it’s more efficient or not, there is a downside.

 More power equals more heat.
 Yep, that means that the faster your bike is, the more heat it will potentially create.
 This is why keeping it cool can prevent a lot of problems.

 Modifying a dirt bike to go faster doesn’t necessarily make it less reliable.
-It’s when you actually use the extra horsepower when things start to wear out at a slightly quicker rate.
+It’s when you use the extra horsepower that things start to wear out slightly quicker.

 These things will make your dirt bike last for many hours or years to come.

 4 strokes tend to run at a higher operating temperature than a 2 stroke.
 This can result in overheating problems.

 The radiators not getting enough air to cool it down is a common issue.
 For more symptoms of an overheating dirt bike and how to fix it to prevent long-term problems click here.

 The most common signs of a 4 stroke dirt bike that needs valves adjusted are: